 A delegation from A.E.
 Ramassà travelled to the United Nations headquarters in La Haya on 5thSeptember, 2016, as being the International Day for Charity.
 The team members attended the opening gala of the Foundation in their capacity of Representatives of the ‘Goal 16’out of the 17 that the World Organisation establishes as the essential for a sustainable development of the planet.

 In order to commemorate this exclusive honour, the club designed a special apparel only worn in events planned together with the UN and during which the club plays the role of its Ambassador.
-This outfit moves away from the traditional red-and-yellow stripes t-shirt the team usually wears -identity sign of the cluband choses a plain dark blue were the main star is the United Nations symbol, as well as the one for the Peace, Justice and Security Foundation and the UN Global Goal 16.
+This outfit moves away from the traditional red-and-yellow stripes t-shirt the team usually wears -identity sign of the cluband choses a plain dark blue were the main star is the United Nations symbol.

 Several well-known sportspeople such as former centre-back and captain of FC Barcelona Carles Puyol, as well as ex-forwarders Carles Reixach and Julio Salinas, or even Málaga FC’s goalkeeper Carlos Kameni have wanted to support the solidary task our team is doing in Africa.